hhe07/patronus/patronus/src/expr/doc.md

 - feature: allow selection of specific parts of the ast, allow certain symbolic inputs within expressions (lazy evaluation of sorts)
   - first, simplify model with inputs as abstract, then 'reattach' inputs, and re-simplify with reasoning about possible inputs

+- don't understand fixed point thing

+- context compression / elimination of unnecessary terms?

+- how to handle de morgan's and other shit in simplfication
+- k-maps?

+reducing all to ternaries?

+commutative trait?

+automatic simplification while constructing from signal source: will this create more inefficiency?

+do enum structs all have to have different type?